logzio/logz-docs/_source/logzio_collections/_data-sources/server-app-logs/apache.md

         certificate_authorities: ['/etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt']
     ```

-4. Restart Filebeat.
+4. <span class="firstline"> Restart Filebeat </span>

     ```shell
     sudo systemctl restart filebeat
     ```

+5. <span class="firstline">Test your configuration</span>

-5. Confirm you're shipping logs by opening an Apache-hosted webpage in your browser.
+    Confirm you're shipping logs by opening an Apache-hosted webpage in your browser.
     Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

     If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).